BY: Dr. Sagnik Mukherjee (MBBS; MD; MIPS; MIAPP)

 Seek Professional Help

 If your child’s anxiety is severe or persistent, it is important to seek professional help.
-You can start by talking to your child’s doctor or a mental health professional such as a psychologist or psychiatrist.
+You can start by talking to your child’s doctor or a mental health professional such as a psychologist or best neuropsychiatrist

 Coping with anxiety in children can be difficult but there are strategies and behavioral therapies you can use to help them manage their symptoms effectively.
 Understanding the underlying causes of anxiety is key as well as creating an environment where your child feels safe, supported, and heard while learning coping skills that they can use when they feel overwhelmed by their anxious thoughts or feelings.
 If you think your child might benefit from professional help please reach out for support today!
 Mental Health Research Centre is a health care provider that offers counselling services designed specifically for children dealing with anxiety issues so don’t hesitate to contact us if you need assistance!
 We offer treatment for common types of anxiety disorders including psychiatric disorders and depressive disorders.